petecarapetyan/cwb/README.md

 - 1 page security admin

 In the above configuration, only the single pages need a back end connection.
 So each of these is a separate Web Component with a Firebase Back end connection.

+## Monorepo started, not working

+- This monorepo started as separate repos for each component
+- An effort was made (this repo) to put it into monorepo form
+- I ran out of gas before I got all the rollup stuff working properly

+So, for the moment, it's really a bunch of separate projects organized improperly under "packages"